trickydee/ultramegausb-atari-st-rpikbd/README.md

 ## Compiling the Emulator Firmware

 To compile the firmware you will need to checkout this repository, sync the included submodules and make a small change to the picosdk CMakelist.txt.
-Compiling on the mac requires the following:

-Xcode
-gcc arm-none-eabi-gcc ( from Homebrew.)

-Mac
+Mac (ARM)

-Compiling on the mac can be perfomed with the following commands:
+Compiling on the mac requires xcode, gcc amd armi embedded toolchain.
+A build can be perfomed with the following commands:

 ```
 # Install GCC components from homebrew